SPDX-FileCopyrightText: Copyright 2024-2025 the Regents of the University of California, Nerfstudio Team and contributors. All rights reserved.

 import math

-from typing import Dict, Optional, Tuple, cast
+from typing import Any, Dict, Optional, Tuple, cast

 import torch